 Sew short ends of the waistband together to form a loop, then line this seam up with the center back.
 Pin your waistband around the top of your pants and then stitch it in place.

 Iron the other edge of the waistband under slightly, then pin it so it barely covers the seam joining the waistband to the pants.

-Stitch right next to the waistband to secure it in place, leaving an opening to insert elastic.
+Stitch right next to the waistband edge to secure it in place, leaving an opening to insert elastic.

 Sew your elastic into a loop and sew the opening closed.

-Now just like you did with the waistband, fold the raw edge of the cuff a little to the wrong side and press.
+Next, just like you did with the waistband, fold the raw edge of the cuff a little to the wrong side and press.
 Then fold this edge to cover the seam attaching the cuff to the leg, and stitch again.

 I sewed tags into the back waist of the pairs I made to help the kids get them on the right way.